LMAY75/Marquette-AIM-TSA/README.md

 # Marquette-AIM-TSA
-The Marquette AIM Time Series Analysis Curriculum
+Welcome to the Marquette AIM Time Series Analysis Curriculum